-Since the well is fully penetrating, the areas of origin of the water pumped by this well remain essentially the same at different depths [see Figure 5.26 (b)], except that water derived from vertical drainage due to the decline of the water table reduces the areal extent of the area of origin in the upper horizons of the aquifer; the effect of vertical drainage is more pronounced during the early years of operation when the rapid decline of the water table in response to the start of pumping contributed a greater percentage of the pumped water than in later years.
+Since the well is fully penetrating, the areas of origin of the water pumped by this well remain essentially the same at different depths [see Figure 5.29 (b)], except that water derived from vertical drainage due to the decline of the water table reduces the areal extent of the area of origin in the upper horizons of the aquifer; the effect of vertical drainage was more pronounced during the early years of operation when the rapid decline of the water table in response to the start of pumping contributed a greater percentage of the pumped water than in later years.

-Hydrogeologic conditions in the vicinity of the source containment well are different than in the vicinity of the off-site containment well because of the presence of the 4970-foot silt/clay unit, the presence of different deposits in the upper part of the aquifer between the Site and the Rio Grande (the Upper Sand Unit and the Recent Rio Grande deposits, as shown in Figure 6.1), and the partial penetration of the aquifer by the source containment well.
+Hydrogeologic conditions in the vicinity of the source containment well are different than in the vicinity of the off-site containment well because of the presence of the 4970-foot silt/clay unit, the presence of different deposits in the upper part of the aquifer between the Site and the Rio Grande (the Upper Sand Unit and the Recent Rio Grande deposits, as shown in Figure 2.2 and Figure 6.1), and the partial penetration of the aquifer by the source containment well.
 The screened interval of the well extends about 40 ft into the aquifer below the 4970-foot silt/clay unit; groundwater flow towards this screened interval is, therefore, influenced by downward leakage through the silt/clay unit and from the Upper Sand Unit, by flow from the Recent Rio Grande deposits, and by upward leakage from horizons of the aquifer below the screened interval.
-Because of these influences the areas of origin of the water pumped by this well are more elongated towards the east-southeast [Figure 5.26 (a)].
-Note that the area of origin of the water pumped by this well during 2009 has reached the limit of the capture zone for this well not only on the downgradient side but also along the northeastern and southwestern flanks; therefore, the areas of origin of water to be pumped in future years lie in the area between the Rio Grande and the southeastern extent of the 2009 area of origin.
-The elongation of the areas of origin towards the southeast is primarily caused by downward leakage and is limited to the upper horizons of the aquifer; within the screened interval of the well below the 4970-foot silt/clay, the areas of origin form concentric ellipses that are similar to those of the off-site containment well.
+Because of these influences the areas of origin of the water pumped by this well are more elongated towards the east-southeast [Figure 5.29 (a)].
+Note that the area of origin of the water pumped by this well by the end of 2009 had already reached the limit of the capture zone for this well not only on the downgradient side but also along the northeastern and southwestern flanks in the vicinity of the Sparton site; therefore, the area of origin of water pumped during 2010 lies along the eastern parts of the northeastern and southwestern flanks of the capture zone and along the Corrales Main Canal.
+The areas of origin of water to be pumped by CW-2 in future years are not expected to be significantly different as recharge to the current area of origin, which includes downward leakage through the 4970-foot silt/clay unit and seepage from the canal and the Rio Grande, is approximately equal to the pump rate of CW-2.